 9. Enjoy the View from the Public Library

-The view is worth traveling to it’s an especially wonderful activity during a rainy day.
-When I visited the library I was cold and wet from the inclement weather; I was happy to get warm and cozy from inside the library’s cafe, La Place, and enjoy some tea and apple pie. 🙂 Additionally, the modern interior of the library is pretty cool.
-There was even a pedestrian playing piano when I visited…
+The view is worth traveling to experience no matter the weather – we’ve been rain and shine.
+It’s an especially wonderful activity during a rainy day because you can stay covered inside and pop out for the view as you wish.
+When I visited the library I was cold and wet from the inclement weather; I was happy to get warm and cozy from inside the library’s cafe and enjoy some tea and apple pie. 🙂 The modern interior of the library is photo-worthy too.

 10. Visit the Red Light District

 Amsterdam is well known for its “Red Light District,” which literally has red lights.
 If you see red lights in an neighborhood in Amsterdam you know you’re in the right place.
 It’s got lots of s-e-x: toys, shows, prostitution, and more.
 They have it all.

 It’s wild to stroll through the area in the evening and hear women “cat call” passersby to come inside their rooms.
 (I guess it’s more like their “offices.”)
 You can see women dancing on several levels of buildings in the area which reminded me of a Broadway show set!